AlexisPucheta/vibra-gaming/README.md

 ## Installation

-Since it is a monorepo, the node_modules will be installed in the root directory for both the client and server projects.
+Since it is a monorepo, the node_modules directory will be installed in the root directory for common dependencies, while the client and server projects will have their specific ones.

 ```bash
   npm install